uweschmitt/emzed/website/tour.rst

 them using your mouse.
 This configuration is stored if you close *eMZed* and if you start *eMZed* again, it will be restored.

-Further you see the current working directory in the upper right corner of the window.
-The first time you start *eMZed* it should end with ``\emzed_files`` where we provided some example data for this tour.

 .. _ipython_example:

 Working with IPython command line